kevinch/emtalks/pages/posts/em-links.md

 # EM-related people, newsletters and feeds

 Here is a quick post about people, feeds and newsletters I am following nowadays to keep in touch with EM topics and their evolutions.
-I do not follow tons of people or newsletters but rather focus on the ones that have a frequency, and relevant content that I can use in my daily professional life.
+I do not follow tons of people or newsletters but rather focus on the ones that have frequency, and relevant content that I can use in my daily professional life.
 Short and to the point.
-Frequences are variable but nothing too crazy, otherwise I tend to unfollow.

-This post might get updates over time.

-## Gergely Orosz (EN)
+## The Pragmatic Engineer (EN)

-Reference on [LinkedIn](https://www.linkedin.com/in/gergelyorosz), Gergely writes [The Pragmatic Engineer](https://www.pragmaticengineer.com) blog and newsletter.
-I do follow him on LinkedIn and subscribe to the newsletter.
+Gergely Orosz writes [The Pragmatic Engineer](https://www.pragmaticengineer.com) blog and newsletter.
+I do follow him on LinkedIn and subscribe to the paid newsletter.
+Great content, a must-read in my opinion for EMs.

 ## LeadDev (EN)